Domestic Partnership Mediation & Dissolution Services

 In mediation, the private issues discussed in session as well as your personal and business finances are kept out of public records.
-When using attorneys to obtain a dissolution, nothing is private.
-Any person can access your information at any time.

 If you have minor children, a mediator will help you create a co-parenting plan (a.k.a. child custody and visitation schedule) that makes the children’s welfare the top priority.

 Privacy: What You Don’t Know will Shock You!

 Many people don’t realize that at the end of a dissolution (one using attorneys), everything that came out in the dissolution becomes public record–financial statements, debts, accusations of cheating, addictions.
 Making matters worse, nothing is private.
 Anyone can read the details.
 This is not the case when couples use mediation to terminate their relationships, as you will read shortly.

 While the lack of privacy may not seem like an issue now, down the road it could be.
 For example, anyone who has romantic interest in you will be able to go down to the Court and request your records.

 if there are issues with co-parenting and baseless calls are made to child protective services, your divorce file is surely to be a document that will be reviewed by CPS!
 Or your future mate may be interested to learn about whom he or she is dating and realize she can grab your divorce file to learn about your behavior with your previous mate.
 We all know that divorce is a stressful time and a time when you are not on your best behavior, so to keep your private life private – avoid litigation!